-2210-2290 South Dexter Street, 2255-2285 South Dahlia Street, and 4719-4765 East Iliff Avenue:

-Blueprint Denver identifies Iliff Avenue as a Residential Collector.
+2210-2290 South Dexter Street, 2255-2285 South Dahlia Street, and 4719-4765 East Iliff Avenue: Blueprint Denver identifies Iliff Avenue as a Residential Collector.
 Collector streets "are in between a local street and an arterial street; they collect movement from local streets and convey it to arterial streets" (p.
 154).
 Residential uses are described as "primarily residential uses, but may also include schools, civic uses, parks, small retail nodes and other similar uses" (p.
 160).
 Dexter and Dahlia Streets are identified as local streets, which can "vary in their land uses and are found in all neighborhood contexts.
 They are most often characterized by residential uses" (p.
 161).
 The proposed G-MU-5 zone district is a residential zone district consistent with the future street type designations.

 Blueprint identifies Iliff Avenue as a Residential Collector.
 Collector streets "are in between a local street and an arterial street; they collect movement from local streets and convey it to arterial street" (p.
 154).
 Residential streets are described as "primarily residential uses, but may also include schools, civic uses, parks, small retail nodes and other similar uses" (p.
 160).
-The proposed S-MU-3 zone district is a residential district consistent with the Residential Collector street type designation.
+The proposed G-MX-3 zone district is a mixeduse district consistent with the Residential Collector street type designation as it may convey residential and retail traffic to larger arterial streets in the area.